 While there are a lot of dinosaur science experiments, this one doesn’t focus so much on the science of dinosaurs.

 Instead, it uses dinosaurs to make other science themes more interesting.
-In this case, we used it for salt crystals!

 The dinosaur salt crystal science experiment turned out great, and the kids had a blast with it.